lumlumva/cse15l-lab-reports/lab1.md

 1. command with no arguments
 ![Image](cat1.png)
 - The working directory is /home.
 - There is no response after the code runs, and even the prompt has gone.
-I believe this is because we do not have a given path and the system is waiting for such argument to further process.
+I believe this is because we do not have a given path and the system is waiting for such an argument to further process.
 - This output is not an error.

 2. command with a path to a directory as an argument
 ![Image](cat2.png)
 - The working directory is /home.
-- The system reminds us that our input argument is a directory but `cat` command is used to print contents of given file.
+- The system reminds us that our input argument is a directory but the `cat` command is used to print the contents of a given file.
 - This output is an error since a file is expected but a directory is given.

 3. command with a path to a file as an argument